-Students supported by teaching or research assistantships or associateships through the College of Agriculture and Life Sciences (CALS) are required to enroll in a minimum of 10 units during fall and spring semesters.
-This 10-unit policy applies to most graduate students.
-However, students who hold fellowships, grants, or other assistantships outside of CALS should consult the minimum enrollment load requirements in order to comply with those requirements.
+Students supported by teaching or research assistantships (TA/RA) through the College of Agriculture and Life Sciences (CALS) are required to enroll in a minimum of 10 units during each of fall and spring semesters.
+This 10-unit policy applies to most graduate students in FSHD.

-The Graduate College requires all students to enroll for a minimum of 3 units per fall and spring semesters (for a total of 6 per academic year) to be considered active in the University system.
-Ph.D. students who have completed all course work, comprehensive examinations, and 18 dissertation units, and are not supported by CALS are able to enroll in 1 unit per semester until final copies of the dissertation are submitted to the Graduate Degree Certification Office.
-Again, if you have other funding sources requiring full-time enrollment please enroll for those minimum units.
-If students do not enroll in any units for fall or spring, they will be deactivated.
+For students not supported by TA/RA assignments in CALS, the Graduate College requires all students to enroll for a minimum of 3 units per fall and spring semesters (for a total of 6 per academic year) to be considered active in the University system.
+The one exception to this is that Ph.D. students who have completed all course work, comprehensive examinations, and 18 dissertation units, and are not supported by CALS are able to enroll in 1 unit per semester until final copies of the dissertation are submitted to the Graduate Degree Certification Office.
+There is also a new, no fee, summer-only course for students finishing a thesis or dissertation AFTER having completed all other requirements (e.g., 18 hrs for dissertation, etc).
+This will allow them library access.
+It can be taken only once.
+If students enroll in fewer than the minimum units for fall or spring, they will be deactivated.
+The Graduate College requires that all graduate students be subject to this Continuous Enrollment Policy unless excused by an official leave of absence.